 Terminal revenues and landing fees are paid by the airlines that operate at the Airport.
-Such fees are calculated pursuant to an Airport Use Agreement.
+Such fees are calculated pursuant to an Airport Airline Agreement.
 The Airport has established five airport cost centers in order to fairly allocate Airport operating costs among the airlines and other tenants.
-The Airport's management completed negotiations with the Airlines in the Fall of 2016.
-As of the audit report date, several Airlines have signed agreements.
-The Airport expects all major airlines to sign the new five year contract.
-The new Airport Use Agreement, which is a residual method contract, outlines the airline rates and charges methodology which are in effect through June 30, 2021.
+The Airlines signed the new Airline Agreement during FY 2017.
+American Airlines, United, Delta, and Jet Blue all signed the Agreement and are considered signatory Airlines.
+The new Airline Agreement, which is a residual method contract, outlines the airline rates and charges methodology which are in effect from July 1, 2016 through June 30, 2021.
+This new five-year residual airline agreement provides strong and timely cost recovery.